telerik/nativescript-cloud/docs/cloud-run-ios.md

 ### Options

-* `--accountId` - Specifies the account for which to print the information.
-It is mandatory to pass this option. `<Account Identifier>` is the index or `Account` as listed by the `$ tns account` command or the unique identifier (you can get it from the `tns account` again).
+* `--accountId` - A mandatory option that specifies the account which will be used to build the application. `<Account Identifier>` is the index (#) or unique identifier (Id) as listed by the `$ tns account` command.
-* `--certificate` - Specifies the local path to the certificate that will be used to codesign the application. `<Certificate Path>` is the actual path (full or relative to the current directory).
+* `--certificate` - Specifies the local path to the certificate that will be used to codesign the application. `<Certificate Path>` is the full or relative to the current directory path to the certificate.
 * `--certificatePassword` - Specifies the password of the certificate passed with `--certificate` option.
-* `--provision` - Specifies the path to the provision that will be used for codesigning the application. `<Provision Path>` is the actual path (full or relative to the current directory).
+* `--provision` - Specifies the path to the provision that will be used to codesign the application. `<Provision Path>` is the full or relative to the current directory path to the certificate.
 * `--device` - Specifies a connected device/simulator to start and run the app. `<Device ID>` is the index or `Device Identifier` of the target device as listed by the `$ tns device ios --available-devices` command.
 * `--emulator` - If set, runs the app in all available and configured ios simulators.
 It will start a simulator if none are already running.
 * `--sdk` - Specifies the target simulator's sdk.